Going into residential or nursing care when you own a property

 Solely owned property

-For a solely-owned property, a market valuation provided by the applicant or our own online valuation can be used.
+For a solely-owned property, a market valuation provided by the applicant or an online valuation can be used.
 If both us and the client agree the valuation figure a formal valuation is not required.

 A formal valuation would usually be required at the application stage when at least one of the following applies;